seamapi/docs/docs/core-concepts/devices.md

 ---
 description: >-
-  Devices are objects like locks, thermostats, sensors, cameras...etc.
-They have capabilities that inform on what functions they can perform, as well as online status, and managed vs unmanaged state.
+  Devices are objects like locks, thermostats, sensors, or cameras.
+In the Seam API, Devices have capabilities that describe the functions they can perform, as well as online and managed status.
 layout:
   title:
     visible: true